Just what are the effects of visualization on the brain? Read on to learn about these effects and see how they can help you with your learning!

 This allows players to make better decisions in a shorter amount of time during games where split seconds can mean life or death for them and their teams.

-It is important to visualize things before you do it:Michael Jordan
+It is important to visualize things before you do them:

 What Are The Effects Of Visualization?

 Visualization is a powerful tool to help achieve goals.
-In fact, it has been found that visualization can even create new neurons in the brain!
-The more you visualize yourself achieving your goal, the closer you are to actually achieving it.
+It has been found that visualization can even create new neurons in the brain!
+The more you visualize yourself achieving your goal, the closer you are to actually achieve it.

 It’s easy and fun too!
 Try following these three steps:

 - Picture yourself doing whatever actions will lead to reaching this goal

 - Imagine all the good things that will happen when you reach this goal – how excited you’ll feel, how proud everyone else will be of you, etc.